 To be honest there is not a lot of Leicester accommodation options close to the National Space Centre.
 What you will find is a handful of upmarket hotels such as Holiday Inn and Ibis.
 You can see hotels near the National Space Centre below on the map from Booking.com

+We hope this article from us here at Wyld Family Travel has inspired you to visit the Leicester National Space Center.
 We highly recommend a visit to the National Space Centre in Leicester.
 It is a real eye-opener and exciting for anyone who has even just a passing interest in space.